junxit/us-congress-bills-111/metadata.md

 - 2009-05-21 — Senate amendment proposed (on the floor): Amendment SA 1224 proposed by Senator Reid for Senator DeMint.(consideration: CR S5883; text: CR S5883)
 - 2009-05-21 — Senate amendment submitted
 - 2009-05-21 — The committee substitute agreed to by Unanimous Consent.
+- 2009-05-22 — Message on Senate action sent to the House.
+- 2009-06-02 — Received in the House.
+- 2009-06-02 — Referred to the House Committee on Foreign Affairs.